Several positions available spanning Glacier-Ice/Ocean Interactions

 Please contact us for further information and to express interest.

-For full consideration, apply by August 20, 2025.
-Applicants must send: (1) a cover letter describing academic experience, qualification; and interest in the position; (2) a curriculum vitae, including current employment and contact information; (3) undergraduate and graduate transcripts; (4) names, addresses, telephone numbers, and email addresses of three professional references; and (5) reprints/ preprints of representative publications.
+For full consideration, apply by August 31, 2025.
+Applicants must send combined PDF including (in this order): (1) a cover letter describing academic experience, qualification; and interest in the position; (2) a curriculum vitae, including current employment and contact information; (3) graduate transcripts (University’s unofficial transcripts are ok); (4) list of relevant undergraduate coursework; (5) names, addresses, telephone numbers, and email addresses of three professional references; and (6) list with links to relevant published research and/or preprints of relevant research not yet published.

 Application materials should be addressed to Drs Nash, Wengrove, and/or Pettit and uploaded as single pdf here: